kkazala/generator-rush-conventionalcommits/README.md

 Rush **5.64.0** introduces `--quiet` command for suppressing startup information.
 Apart from updating **common\autoinstallers\rush-changemanager\package.json** to reference correct version of rush modules, update the `git hooks` to remove the `--quiet` flag.

+See the [Rush and Conventional Commits Series](https://dev.to/kkazala/series/17133) for detailed description.